Lancekc83/Eynzo/README.md

    Use a value of 1 for incremental changes.

 The above mod gave me the feeling of a car being PLANTED  on the ground, this how I gauge my setup.
-My condifence level is high and  the curves are great.
+My condifence level is high.
+Due to high steer ratio, I called this a performance fork since it's very aggresive on curves.
+If you find it too aggressive you can lower it to 17.5

 Note: I never touch the Driver Monitoring.
 As a precaution before you install a new fork. double check the DM located here /data/openpilot/selfdrive/monitoring/driver_monitor